DaniilsFirgers/localhost_https_upgrade/README.md

 ---

 We can go through the same procedure and act as a CA as weel as issue a certificate for our domain name.
-Note - **Do not use self-signed sertificates in production!**
+Note - **Do not use self-signed sertificates in production!**.
+One way is to use mkcert [MkCert](https://github.com/FiloSottile/mkcert).
+But in this guide wel will do it ourselves.

+## Certificate Authority (CA)

+---

+Firstly we will generate a self-signed root certificate authority called localCA using OpenSSL:

+`openssl req -x509 -nodes -new -sha256 -days 1024 -newkey rsa:2048 -keyout localCA.key -out localCA.pem -subj "/C=US/CN=local-Root-CA"`